No products in the cart.

-After the soil is prepared in the method listed above, it is time to spread the st augustine grass seed.
-Using a seed spreader makes this task much easier, We reccommend using the Earthway Walk-Behind Broadcast Spreader, but you can broadcast seed by hand if you want by using this Hand-Held Broadcast Seeder/Spreader.
+After the soil is prepared in the method listed above, it is time to spread the St Augustine grass seed.
+Using a seed spreader makes this task much easier, We recommend using the Scotts EvenGreen Drop Spreader.
 Sow 50% of the seed in one direction.
 Then take the other 50% and spread it at a right angle.
 This will ensure an even coverage.

 Roll the area again to work the seeds slightly into the soil.
 Mulch the area with wheat straw.
 Frequently water the area, but be careful not to saturate it.
 When the grass is about 1-inch tall, you can water just once daily.
 You are well on the way to having the perfect lawn at this point.